26-Year-Old Center – Columbus Blue Jackets

 Jordan Schroeder Contract Information:

-Signed a two-year contract with the Wild in July of 2014.
+Signed a two-year, two-way contract with the Blue Jackets in June of 2017.

 To instantly reveal our fantasy analysis of every player – including Jordan Schroeder – simply subscribe now.